Explore some of the more frequently asked questions about the NCCO certification program below.

 Where can I take the NCCO exams?

-Do I need to purchase NAFCU's Credit Union Compliance GPS in order to take the exams?
+Do I need to purchase NAFCU's Credit Union Compliance Roadmap in order to take the exams?

-You must purchase NAFCU's electronic Credit Union Compliance GPS in order to take the exams.
-The GPS serves as the primary guide for studying for the NCCO exams as it contains study tips in each chapter and exam questions come from content included in the GPS.
-The GPS is updated every year and those changes are also incorporated in the exams.
-It is offered through the NCCO Self-Study Bundle or given complimentary to NAFCU’s Regulatory Compliance School attendees
+You must purchase NAFCU's electronic Credit Union Compliance Roadmap in order to take the exams.
+The Roadmap serves as the primary guide for studying for the NCCO exams as it contains study tips in each chapter and exam questions come from content included in the Roadmap.
+The Roadmap is updated every year and those changes are also incorporated in the exams.
+It is given complimentary to NAFCU’s Regulatory Compliance School attendees.

 Timeframes for Taking or Retaking the NCCO Exams